 \begin{definition}[Forward mapping] The function $P$, where

-from the set $\Theta$ of possible values of our index $\theta$ into the set $\mathcal{P}$ of possible probability measures $\mathbb{P}$ on observable random variables, is called the forward mapping.
-Unless otherwise specified, $\mathcal{P}$ is the set of all possible probability distributions over our observables. \end{definition} We emphasise that the distinction between the mapping $P$, the space of distributions $\mathcal{P}$ and specific distributions $\mathbb{P}$ is very important in what follows.
+from the set $\Theta$ of possible values of our index $\theta$ into the set $\mathcal{P}$ containing possible probability measures $\mathbb{P}$ over observable random variables, is called the forward mapping. \end{definition} We will primarily be dealing with the `infinite data' limit, but finite sample data can be imagined to be represented (asymptotically at least) by the associated empirical measure (essentially implying an I.I.D. assumption).
+Unless otherwise specified, $\mathcal{P}$ is the set of all possible probability distributions over our observables, or a convenient superset of this such as the (linear) space of all finite signed measures.

-Finite sample data will be represented by the associated empirical measure (essentially implying an I.I.D. assumption).
-Importantly, the set $\Theta$ is where what we will call `models' live; these lead to, but are not in general equivalent to, probability distributions over observable variables.
-In causal inference $\Theta$ will contain causal models; in inverse problems $\Theta$ contains e.g. partial differential equation-based models.
-Hence we adopt the following terminology:

-\begin{definition}[Models and model space] Particular values of $\theta$ will be referred to as models, and $\Theta$ as model space. \end{definition}

-These terms are hence used here more in the causal sense than the statistical sense -- in the latter \citep[see e.g.][]{McCullagh2002-hm} the term `model' often refers to what we call the foward mapping or, at other times, the implied measure.
-Our usage is consistent with the statistical framework for inverse problems presented by \cite{Evans2002-as}, however, though they use the alternative term `theory' in the same sense that we use `model'.
-Unless otherwise specified, however, $\Theta$ can be considered an arbitrary set in our mathematical arguments.
-Functions or functionals of $\theta$, denoted by $q(\theta)$, will often be referred to as `parameters' and represent particular properties of interest of a model $\theta$, i.e.